V-G-spec/Computer-Networks-CSED353/writeups/assn1.md

 ### Implementation Challenges:
 First challenge that I faced was finding the write DS for my buffer and trackmap.
 One that allowed random access and push/pop functions to some extent
 Next big challenge was eof.
 I am not sure how to make a global variable to tell me at what index eof was true.
 I will now try to alter my trackmap from a list of boolean to list of size_t, which stores 2 upon reaching eof.
-I may not have sufficient time to update that progress here.
+After an hour of debugging I investigated that there was no function returning eof  in these functions.
+Therefore the code was using some other means to determine eof value.
+I then found my error where I got confused between input_ended and end_input.
 In the beginning, the cases were ovewhelming, which is when I decided to resort to using pen and paper and took some examples and accordingly divided the problems in simpler sub problems.
 A function that makes the least assumptions on inputs mitigates the need to proof for much extent.
 I mostly tested my code using the given tests as I am not sure how to run my own.
 For debugging, I took help from stackoverflow to understand what that error meant and then read my code several times to make required changes.
 Other than the eof error, I only ran into syntax errors which are relatively easier to solve

 ### Remaining Bugs:
 As mentioned in most recent commit, some of the eof are not working.
 Looking at the error logs, it seems my code is unable to handle the case where eof was 1 at one of the earlier inputs.

-#### - Optional: I had unexpected difficulty with: merging updates with pvt repo
+##### - Optional: I had unexpected difficulty with: merging updates with pvt repo

-#### - Optional: I think you could make this assignment better by: Providing a nice way of running our own test cases and checking out the results.
+##### - Optional: I think you could make this assignment better by: Providing a nice way of running our own test cases and checking out the results.

-#### - Optional: I was surprised by: How complicated abstraction can be if you do not know the exact functioning
+##### - Optional: I was surprised by: How complicated abstraction can be if you do not know the exact functioning

-#### - Optional: I'm not sure about: Whether the few test cases that failed failed because of the reason I have in mind (and stated).
+##### - Optional: I'm not sure about: Whether the few test cases that failed failed because of the reason I have in mind (and stated).
 But I will certainly look into this if I get some time today.